shinara-io/shinara-swift-sdk/README.md

 ### Register a user (Optional)
 By default, Shinara creates a new random userId and assign it to a conversion.
 Use `registerUser` if you want to use your own internal user id.
-Note: Call `registerUser` before In App Purchase for successful Attribution linking of Purchase with your internal user id.

 ```swift
 try await ShinaraSDKTest.instance.registerUser(userId: "INTERNAL_USER_ID", email: nil, name: nil, phone: nil)